Understanding the Consumer Codes Approval Scheme (CCAS): What it means for consumers

 Code Sponsors are organisations that represent market sectors and have a membership base, and are themselves carefully selected and vetted by CTSI for their expertise in a field.

 These organisations are responsible for the administration and promotion of their codes of practice, helping to reduce consumer detriment and raise standards within their membership.

 There are currently 18 code sponsors who have 23 approved codes of practice and almost 80,000 businesses that are Code Members who can display the CCAS logo.

-The BHTA Code of Practice is the first and only code in the healthcare, mobility, independent living and assistive technologies industry to have been approved by CCAS.
+The BHTA is the Sponsor of our Code of Practice – the first and only code in the healthcare, mobility, independent living and assistive technologies industry to have been approved by CCAS.
 (Back to top)